michaeleii/comm-documentation/docs/pages/express-setup.md

 </html>
 ```

 This will create a simple home page that will be rendered when the `/` route is requested.
 There is also a link to the `/login` route.
+Before we create the `login.ejs` file, let's create a sample database with users to test our login form.

 ## Conclusion